BrainStormYourWayIn/sierra/README.md

 ## Upcoming

-We're working on making this a templating library for web frameworks.
-The next release will have major changes
+##### We're working on making this a templating library for web frameworks.
+The next release will have major revamps to both the syntax and the working, including efficient handling of closing and opening tags, using div section and p tags, and addition of attributes to HTML tags among others

 ________________________________